-One of the riskiest points on an organization’s list of action items is the responsibility to hire the right (wo)man for the right job.
-No matter how streamlined or organized the process becomes, it all boils down to how good the prospect is for the task in hand.
+One of the riskiest points on an organization’s list of action items is the responsibility to hire the right woman for the right job.
+No matter how streamlined or organized the process becomes, it all boils down to how good the prospect is for the task at hand.
 But apart from the HR taking the interview, who’d know what your organization expects from its employees?
-The employees working with you!
+The employees are working with you!

 This is where employee referrals come into the picture.
 A detailed sketch, job description, or even an expectations list can’t explain what the organization wants from the prospects like an existing employee can to his friend/acquaintance.
 But why do most employee referral programs either fail to bring out the prospects or result in shambolic hiring sprees that escalate turnover?
 Let’s start with why employee referral program rewards are a need of the hour.

-Not only that, but it is also backed up by research that referred candidates are of higher stature and quality than hiring from a pool of candidates that say, leave a resume on your website, or line up for walk-ins.
-They receive and accept the offers with open arms, stay at the job for a formidable tenure, and have a good performance curve.
+Not only that but it is also backed up by research that referred candidates are of higher stature and quality than hiring from a pool of candidates that say, leave a resume on your website or line up for walk-ins.
+They receive and accept the offers with open arms, stay at the job for a formidable tenure, and have an excellent performance curve.

 Typically, one can say that the hiring process is not a cakewalk.
-A candidate (which might or might not) fit for the job looks at the opening through a job board, gets in touch, sends in the resume, gets an interview, and then it either goes one way or another.
+A candidate (who might or might not) is fit for the job looks at the opening through a job board, gets in touch, sends in the resume, receives an interview, and then it either goes one way or another.
 But what about the steps that get cut down with the purpose of employee referral programs.

 The candidate already knows what the company is through their referrer.
-They know the expectations, the work culture, and have a whiff of what’s going on.
-Not only does it save the efforts of an HR, but inculcates a credibility in the candidate—something a job board can’t.
-As if the above pointers weren’t enough to highlight why referral programs are crucial for the employer, the employees have a good motivation to do it too.
+They know the expectations, the work culture and have a whiff of what’s going on.
+Not only does it save the efforts of HR, but it teaches credibility in the candidate—something a job board can’t.
+As if the above pointers weren’t enough to highlight why referral programs are crucial for the employer, the employees have an excellent motivation to do it too.

-Employees refer their friends and/or well-wishers to the company because:
+Employees refer their friends and well-wishers to the company because:

 - They are helping a friend find work in a position that deems suitable.